Strandberg Guitars: Design

 Ola Strandberg has stated that his company's identity stems from innovation over tradition.
-But, he said, "It was never about reinventing the guitar for the sake of novelty, it was about removing anything that didn't help you make music, and refining everything that did."
+According to him, "It was never about reinventing the guitar for the sake of novelty, it was about removing anything that didn't help you make music, and refining everything that did."
 To that end, he developed new construction techniques, prioritized lighter materials, and engineered new hardware in the name of optimizing comfort and playability.

 One of Strandberg's most identifying design elements is the omission of a traditional headstock.
 While this has become a popular trend in the industry, Ola Strandberg noted that his guitars are designed from the ground up for this purpose, whereas other manufacturers have capitalized on the trend by simply removing the headstock on existing models and changing the hardware.
 This headless construction reduces weight and promotes better balance and tuning stability.
-Another identifying feature is the brand's EndurNeck profile, which uses flat surfaces in an asymmetrical trapezoidal shape rather than a traditional rounded shape; this shape—inspired by a TV remote—promotes a more "restful" grip that aids performance.
+Another identifying feature is the brand's EndurNeck profile, which uses flat surfaces in an asymmetrical trapezoidal shape rather than a traditional rounded shape.
+This shape, inspired by a TV remote, promotes a more "restful" grip that aids performance.

-Models like the brand's flagship Boden series also use a radically different bodyshape that Music Radar likened to a puddle drawn by Salvador Dali.
+Models like the brand's flagship Boden series also use a radically different bodyshape that Music Radar likened to a puddle drawn by Salvador Dalí.